Frequently Asked Questions (FAQs) – Credit Counseling

 - Change in the counseling method of delivery (i.e., in-person, telephone, or Internet), whether adding or subtracting; or

 - Changes to the counseling materials or counseling script.

-To amend the application, complete only the relevant portions of the application form, including a newly executed Certification and Signature (Section 9 of the application) and any relevant appendices, and submit all documents to USTP by electronic mail, U.S. Postal Service mail, or other shipping/delivery service.
+To amend the application, complete only the relevant portions of the application form, including a newly executed Certification and Signature (Section 9 of the application) and any relevant appendices, and submit all documents to USTP by electronic mail, overnight mail, or another secure method with prior approval of the USTP.